 - (1) Includes 17,633,383 Ordinary Shares.
 Mr. Li Haixiang has the voting and dispositive power over the shares held by Epoch Partner Investments Limited.
 The mailing address of Mr. Li Haixiang is 70/F Two International Finance Centre, Suite 7013, Central, Hong Kong. - (2) Includes 2,317,510 Ordinary Shares.
 Ms. Adi Wolf has the voting and dispositive power over the shares held by Clover Wolf Capital Limited Partnership.
-The mailing address of Ms. Adi Wolf is 24 Bodenheimer, Tel Aviv 6200838, Israel. - (3) Includes 306,286 Ordinary Shares.
+The mailing address of Ms. Adi Wolf is 24 Bodenheimer, Tel Aviv 6200838, Israel.
+Based on information provided by Clover Wolf Capital Limited Partnership as of September 27, 2021. - (3) Includes 306,286 Ordinary Shares.
 Ms. Adi Wolf has the voting and dispositive power over the shares held by Clover Alpha L.P.
-The mailing address of Ms. Adi Wolf is 24 Bodenheimer, Tel Aviv 6200838, Israel. - (4) Includes 2,944,467 Ordinary Shares.
+The mailing address of Ms. Adi Wolf is 24 Bodenheimer, Tel Aviv 6200838, Israel.
+Based on information provided by Clover Alpha L.P. as of September 27, 2021. - (4) Includes 2,944,467 Ordinary Shares.
 Mr. Konard Ackermann, Dr. Alexander Lins and Dr. Nicola Feuerstein have the voting and dispositive power over the shares held by Alpha Capital Anstalt.
-The mailing address of Mr. Konard Ackermann, Dr. Alexander Lins and Dr. Nicola Feuerstein is Lettstrasse 32, FL-9490 Vaduz, Liechtenstein. - \ Indicates director of the Company. - \\ Less than 1%.
+The mailing address of Mr. Konard Ackermann, Dr. Alexander Lins and Dr. Nicola Feuerstein is Lettstrasse 32, FL-9490 Vaduz, Liechtenstein.
+Based on information provided by Alpha Capital Anstalt as of September 27, 2021 - \ Indicates director of the Company. - \\ Less than 1%.